Philip Chetwode, 1st Baron Chetwode: Service in India and after

-After the war, and following promotion to the permanent rank of lieutenant-general on 1 January 1919, Chetwode was appointed to a number of senior military appointments serving as military secretary from June 1919, deputy chief of the Imperial General Staff from October 1920, Adjutant-General to the Forces from September 1922 and Commander in Chief Aldershot Command from March 1923.
+After the war, and following promotion to the permanent rank of lieutenant-general on 1 January 1919, Chetwode was appointed to a number of senior military appointments serving as military secretary from June 1919, deputy chief of the Imperial General Staff from October 1920, succeeding Lieutenant General Sir George Macdonogh as Adjutant-General to the Forces from September 1922 and Commander in Chief Aldershot Command from March 1923.
 He was appointed colonel of the Royal Scots Greys in September 1925, in succession to Field Marshal Sir William "Wully" Robertson, and promoted to full general on 1 June 1926.

-Chetwode became Chief of the General Staff in India in 1928 and Commander-in-Chief, India, in November 1930.
+Chetwode became Chief of the General Staff in India in 1928.
+He relinquished this assignment and was placed on half-pay on 3 July 1930 before being made Commander-in-Chief, India, in November.
 He was promoted to field marshal on 13 February 1933.
 In his tenure as Commander-in-Chief, India, Chetwode was an opponent of replacing horses with tanks; he "made the surprising pronouncement that the Army in India would be unlikely to adopt tanks for a very long time, and then only to keep up the momentum of horsed cavalry."
 He was much concerned with the modernisation and "Indianisation" of the army in India.
 The main building and its central hall at the Indian Military Academy is named after him.
 The credo of the academy, engraved on the entrance to the central hall, is a passage from his address delivered at the formal inauguration of the academy in 1932:

 The safety, honour and welfare of your country come first, always and every time.

 The honour, welfare and comfort of the men you command come next.

 Your own ease, comfort and safety come last, always and every time.

 This is known as the "Chetwode Motto" and is the motto of the officers passing out from the academy.

 Chetwode returned from India in May 1934.
 In 1937 he declared that as an old soldier he knew what he was talking about when he stated that Britain would not be fighting another war with Germany.
 He was Constable of the Tower from 1943 to 1948 and also President of the Royal Geographical Society as well as the recipient of an Honorary DCL from Oxford University.
 He had been appointed a deputy lieutenant of Buckinghamshire on 6 March 1919.
 He was created Baron Chetwode, of Chetwode in the County of Buckingham, on 10 July 1945 and died at the age of 81 in London on 6 July 1950.